A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Introduction

 \section{Introduction}

-Deep learning networks learn representations through the millions of features composing the network \citep{DLNature}.
+Deep learning networks learn representations through the millions of features composing the network \cite{DLNature}.
 This provides a trained deep network with an exceptionally rich representation language, allowing it to perform detection and classification with remarkable precision.
 So far the representation language learnt by deep networks has been used straightforwardly, through tasks like image classification.
 However, deep network representations can be used for other purposes, if only the information coded within each feature can be extracted.
 A way of doing so is through vector-space representations.
 A vector-space that is then explored through vector arithmetics.
-Such is the approach taken by \citet{word2vec}, where authors find both syntactic (\eg singular/plural) and semantic (\eg male/female) regularities in vector representations of words.
+Such is the approach taken by \cite{word2vec}, where authors find both syntactic (\eg singular/plural) and semantic (\eg male/female) regularities in vector representations of words.
 In this paper we extract information from neural network models for the complex domain of images.
 This will lead us to work with deep networks capable of capturing the complexity and variety of information found on the visual domain.
 Using a previously trained network and its internal features as descriptors, we build vectors of features for a set of images using a trained network.
 Once the vector-space has been built, we analyze which semantics it contains.
 Results provide insight into the representations learnt by deep network models, and open up a new set of applications exploiting deep network representations.